Amesbury and Military Camp Light Railway: Light railways

-No more schemes were proposed until the passing of the Light Railways Act in 1896.
+No more schemes were proposed until the passing of the Light Railways Act 1896 (59 & 60 Vict. c.
+48).
 The Great Western Railway swiftly saw the advantages of this approach and proposed a route which was very similar to their failed scheme of 1883.
 This light railway was to run up the Avon valley from Bemerton (near Salisbury) to Amesbury via Stratford, Woodford, Durnford and Wilsford.
 From Amesbury, the line was to continue to follow the Avon upstream to Pewsey via Durrington, Netheravon, Upavon and Manningford.
 The line was authorised on 6 August 1898.